Dias: Dynamic Rewriting of Pandas Code: Overview

 \section{\system{} Overview}

 We now present the high-level architecture of \system{}, a rewrite engine that automatically applies rewrite rules to improve the performance of ad-hoc EDA workloads.

 We designed \system{} with two high-level components.
-First, \system{}' \textit{syntactic pattern matcher} matches the input code against the left-hand side (LHS) parts of the rewrite rules and validates the syntactic preconditions.
-The second component is a \emph{rewriter}, which checks the runtime preconditions of the rewrite rules and on success, rewrites the code to the right-hand side (RHS) version and executes it.
+First, \system{}' \textit{syntactic pattern matcher} matches the input code against the syntactic patterns the rewrite rules.
+The second component is a \emph{rewriter}, which checks the runtime preconditions of the rewrite rules and on success, rewrites the code to an equivalent, but faster version and executes it.
 We show a high-level overview in Figure \ref{fig:system_overview}.

 We have several desiderata for \system: it should facilitate applying complex rewrites automatically with minimal overhead.
-Further, it should guarantee that the rewritten code is semantically equivalent to the original code.
-There are two main challenges in achieving these goals.
+Further, it should guarantee that the rewritten code is semantically equivalent to the original code i.e., that it is sound, which presents the main technical challenge.

-\paragraph{\textbf{Preserving Correctness of the Rewrites}} \system{} needs to emit dynamic checks to ascertain whether runtime preconditions are preserved.
-Some of these checks are quite involved, for example, checking the form of whole functions.
-Further, certain checks concerning a statement can only be performed after all the code up to that statement has been executed.
-For these reasons, the rewriter should be a rewriter, an executor, and a dynamic checker.

-\paragraph{\textbf{Tight Latency Budget}} EDA notebooks are created incrementally, where the user is in a continuous write-execute-inspect loop.
-Thus, we cannot optimize the notebook offline because we do not have the code.
-This demands that the system operate at \textit{runtime}, which enforces a tight latency budget.
-Ideally, rewrites should be applied within interactive speeds (i.e., under 300ms).
+To guarantee soundness, we first formalize the rewrites (Section~\ref{sec:pandas_rewr_rules}).
+Second, we accurately describe the conditions under which a rewrite can be applied, some of which can be quite involved.
+For example, some require \system{} to check the form of whole functions.
+And finally, most of these conditions can only be checked at runtime, and checking them at the correct program points requires delicate program transformations (Section~\ref{sub-sec:rewriter}).

 {}